gzanellato-ia/burrowing_parrot/README.md

 7) To perform the final colony-wide counting, utilize the Google Colab script "whole_colony_counting.ipynb."
 The script additionally generates a report named "resultados_conteo_"+"name-of-the-used-model".txt," which is saved within the same Google Drive repository.

+**Changes:**<br>
+Typically, the architectures used suggest using a sigmoid activation at the network output, since they were designed for segmentation tasks.
+In our case, searching for density maps following Waithe's instructions, we scaled the density values in the label images from 0-1 to 0-255 and used relu activation in the last layer.
+Then the density values are reduced to 0-1 accordingly.